Minnie Driver

 Amelia Fiona Jessica "Minnie" Driver (born 31 January 1970) is a British and American actress and singer.
 She rose to prominence with her break-out role in the 1995 film Circle of Friends.
-She went on to star in a wide range of films, including the cult classic Grosse Pointe Blank; Gus Van Sant's Good Will Hunting (for which she was nominated for both the Academy Award for Best Supporting Actress and a Screen Actors Guild Award); the musical The Phantom of the Opera; and Owning Mahowny.
+She went on to star in a wide range of films, including the cult classic Grosse Pointe Blank; Good Will Hunting (for which she was nominated for both the Academy Award for Best Supporting Actress and a Screen Actors Guild Award); the musical The Phantom of the Opera; and Owning Mahowny.
 She also provided the voice of Lady Eboshi in Hayao Miyazaki's Princess Mononoke.

-In television, Driver starred with Eddie Izzard in The Riches, for which she was nominated for both an Emmy and a Golden Globe.
-She starred in the ABC sitcom Speechless, the NBC sitcom About a Boy, and had a recurring role in the NBC series Will & Grace.
+In television, Driver starred with Suzy Eddie Izzard in The Riches, for which she was nominated for both an Emmy and a Golden Globe.
+She starred in the ABC sitcom Speechless, the NBC sitcom About a Boy and had a recurring role in the NBC series Will & Grace.
 She has also starred in several British dramas, including The Deep for BBC One.

 Before she began working as an actress, Driver was a singer; she has released three full solo albums in the course of her career.
-She has also lent her voice to a variety of animated series and films, including SuperMansion and Tarzan, as well as video games, including Jurassic Park: Trespasser.
+She has also lent her voice to a variety of animated series and films, including SuperMansion and Tarzan, and video games, including Jurassic Park: Trespasser.

 Early life and education

-Amelia Fiona Jessica Driver was born in London on January 31, 1970, and she was raised in Barbados until she was six.
-The nickname Minnie was given to her by her older sister, Kate, in childhood.
+Amelia Fiona Jessica Driver was born in London on 31 January 1970, and was raised in Barbados until she was six.
+The nickname Minnie was given to her by her elder sister, Kate, in childhood because Kate could not pronounce "Amelia".

 Her mother, Gaynor Churchward, was a fabric designer and former couture model.
 Her father, Charles Ronald Driver, was born in Swansea, Wales, and was of English and Scottish descent.
 He earned the Distinguished Flying Medal for his role in the Battle of Heligoland Bight and was a director of London United Investments.

 Her parents never married.
 Her father was married to another woman throughout his relationship with her mother.
 Her parents broke off their relationship when she was six years old.
 She was sent to Bedales School in Hampshire as a boarder soon after.
 She later attended the Webber Douglas Academy of Dramatic Art, and Collingham College in Kensington, Central London.